fortran-lang/stdlib/CONTRIBUTING.md

 Please review and follow these guidelines to make the contribution process simple and effective for all involved.
 It will help communicate that you respect the time of the community developers.
-In return, the community will help address your problem, evaluate changes, and guide you through your pull requests.
+In return, the community will help to address your problem, evaluate changes, and guide you through your pull requests.

 By contributing to *stdlib*, you certify that you own or are allowed to share the